Vendor Requirements and Maintenance Guidelines

 5. The subsite will be hosted on a GSD-managed server.

 6. The vendor will update the GSD’s Subsite Wiki with technical details when the project is complete.
-Additional documentation may be requested.
+Additional documentation may be requested depending on the level of customization that was carried out.

-8. In order to get a Harvard Key account, the vendor must be sponsored by the site owner as a Person of Interest (POI).
+7. In order to get the vendor a Harvard Key account, the site owner must request a Sponsored Role for the vendor.

 Our web staff can answer questions about the GSD’s digital policies, and can assist with questions related to API and Harvard Key integration.
 Due to the number of GSD subsites, we cannot provide maintenance or bug fixes for any subsite that is built by an external vendor.
 Your vendor will need to provide a maintenance agreement after launch.